danjulio/iCam/Tiny1C_breakout/readme.md

 The pinout basically follows the Flir Lepton breakout board sold by Group Gets.

-This directory contains the gerber files as well as schematic documentation.
+This directory contains the gerber files as well as schematic documentation and a centroid file.
+Parts can be found at my [Mouser shared BOM](https://www.mouser.com/Tools/Project/Share?AccessID=772c639990).

 ![Top Render](pictures/tiny1c_breakout_r3_top.jpg)